Williams tube: Development

-Developed at the University of Manchester in England, it provided the medium on which the first electronically stored-memory program was implemented in the Manchester Baby computer, which first successfully ran a program on 21 June 1948.
-In fact, rather than the Williams tube memory being designed for the Baby, the Baby was a testbed to demonstrate the reliability of the memory.
-Tom Kilburn wrote a 17-line program to calculate the highest proper factor of numbers as large as 218.
+Developed at the University of Manchester in England, it provided the program storage medium for the Manchester Baby, the first electronic stored-program computer, which first successfully ran a program on 21 June, 1948.
+Rather than the Williams tube memory being designed for the Baby, the Baby was a testbed to demonstrate the reliability of the memory.
+Tom Kilburn wrote a 17-instruction program to calculate the highest proper factor of numbers as large as 218.
 Tradition at the university has it that this was the only program Kilburn ever wrote.

-Williams tubes tended to become unreliable with age, and most working installations had to be "tuned" by hand.
-By contrast, mercury delay-line memory was slower and not truly random access, as the bits were presented serially, which complicated programming.
+Williams tubes tended to become unreliable with age, and most working installations had to be hand tuned.
+By contrast, mercury delay-line memory was slower and not random access, as the bits were presented serially, which complicated programming.
 Delay lines also needed hand tuning, but did not age as badly and enjoyed some success in early digital electronic computing despite their data rate, weight, cost, thermal and toxicity problems.
 The Manchester Mark 1, which used Williams tubes, was successfully commercialised as the Ferranti Mark 1.
 Some early computers in the United States also used Williams tubes, including the IAS machine (originally designed for Selectron tube memory), the UNIVAC 1103, IBM 701, IBM 702 and the Standards Western Automatic Computer (SWAC).
 Williams tubes were also used in the Soviet Strela-1 and in the Japan TAC (Tokyo Automatic Computer).